"The network crashed"

 Other things that can cause network failures:

-10. McAfee Security Suite.
+9. McAfee Security Suite.

 Check to see if you have an expired McAfee Security suite.
 If so, un-install all McAfee products.
 When it expires, it reportedly disables the firewall and this can also appear as a failed network connection.
 My opinion: Uninstall it even if it is not expired and install Microsoft's Virus scanner.
 See this keyliner article: MSE.

-11. If you have installed iTunes, Safari, Adobe CS3, or GizmoPhone
+10. Installed iTunes, Safari, Adobe CS3, or GizmoPhone

-Look in Control Panel, Administrative Tools, Services and look for a
+Look in Control Panel, Administrative Tools, "Services" and look for a

 Bonjour DNS Responder Service